 Feed your soil!
 We amend our soil in the winter months heavily with manure from our ducks and chickens, vermicompost from our worms, ash from our woodstove, and locally sourced compost.
 If you take the time and effort to prepare your soil, you will have a productive garden, guaranteed.
 We joke about growing soil, not vegetables.
 Also mulch mulch mulch (I sound like Ruth Stout!)!
 We keep a no-till garden and with the help of a heavy layer of wood chip mulch we have healthy plants, water less, and do practically no weeding (serious!).
 Finally, grow what you love to eat and what can be preserved well.
 I’ve discovered that I don’t need to grow 200 turnips each year, for example.
 I’ve started making a list of the most essential vegetables to grow, and I limit the rest.
 All of our excess goes to friends and sometimes the chickens, but I’ve felt much less overwhelmed by the mountains of food this way.

 Can you tell us about yourself?

-(If you'd like to share your garden with us this season, send me an email for more details.
-There's still time before the season wraps up, and we'd love to visit!)
+(If you'd like to share your farm or garden with us this season, send me an email for more details.
+We'd love to visit!)